polkadot-fellows/RFCs/text/0000-fellowship-salaries.md

 Although the Manifesto (Section 8) specifies a monthly allowance in DOT, this RFC proposes the use of USDT instead.
-The allowance is meant to provide members stability in meeting their day-to-day needs.
+The allowance is meant to provide members stability in meeting their day-to-day needs and recognize contributions.
 Using USDT provides more stability and less speculation.

 This RFC proposes the following yearly salary levels in USDT, based on rank: